CiscoDevNet/terraform-provider-aci/website/docs/r/multicast_pool_block.html.markdown

 ## Importing ##

-An existing AbstractionofIPAddressBlock can be [imported][docs-import] into this resource via its Dn, via the following command:
+An existing MulticastAddressBlock can be [imported][docs-import] into this resource via its Dn, via the following command:
 [docs-import]: https://www.terraform.io/docs/import/index.html

 ```
-terraform import aci_abstractionof_ipaddress_block.example <Dn>
+terraform import aci_multicast_pool_block.example <Dn>
 ```